Image Matching by Bare Homography: Related Work

 More recently, deep solutions has started to replace the NN selection plus RANSAC.
 The breakthrough was the introduction of the context normalization\cite{cne} to exploit contextual information while preserving permutation equivariance.
-Later, the Order-Aware Network (OANet)~\cite{oanet} designs network layers to learn how to cluster unordered sets of correspondences so as to incorporate the data context and the spatial correlation.
+Later, the Order-Aware Network (OANet)~\cite{oanet} has defined network layers to learn how to cluster unordered sets of correspondences so as to incorporate the data context and the spatial correlation.
 The advent of the attention in deep learning marked the overtake of deep methods on handcrafted ones.
 In particular, SuperGlue expands SuperPoint by adding an attentional graph neural network to capture spatial information followed by the Sinkhorn algorithm to get the final matches, giving the first effective end-to-end image matching network.
+LightGlue~\cite{lightglue} revisits SuperGlue by introducing design solutions such as an early stopping condition, making its architecture more efficient, accurate and easier to train.
 Other alternative approaches achieving interesting results have been also investigated, such as the DIScrete Keypoints (DISK)~\cite{disk} which leverages on reinforcement learning to train a full end-to-end image matching pipeline.
 For an extensive survey on image matching up to SuperGlue please refer to~\cite{im_survey}.